Lifestyle and genetics affect your immune system.

 According to the Mayo Clinic, your immune system is made up of five parts, the thymus, bone marrow, liver, spleen and lymphatic system, that constantly work to eliminate threats and maintain balance.

 Everything that you consume or encounter is identified as either self or alien.
 Substances identified as self are easily absorbed by your body.
 Whereas, substances identified as alien will trigger an immune response.
-With that said, it’s not quite as black and white as it sounds.
+With that said, it’s not always as black and white.

 Your immune system is considered an elegant defense because it is sophisticated enough to suppress a response in order to prioritize issues such as wound healing.
 Alien cells with sufficient self characteristics can result during the wound healing process and evade your system.
-The more wounds you incur, the greater your risk of cancer.
+The more alien cells, the greater your risk of cancer.

 What types of things are alien?